At this national park in Hawaiʻi, a natural paradise and a medical purgatory - KESQ

 With National Park Week upon us, it’s fitting that we take a closer look at this remote national historical park.

 But the timing is appropriate in other ways, too.
-Despite no remaining federal or state health restrictions, the park is still operating under its Covid-19 pandemic policies.
-It has remained closed continuously for the past four years, with no visitors allowed.
+Despite no remaining federal or state health restrictions, the park has remained closed continuously for the past four years, with no visitors allowed.
 Recently, the park has come under increasing public pressure from tour operators to explain its ongoing closure and reveal its plan to reopen to visitors.

 Come along as we take a journey through an area that has been affected by first an epidemic, then a pandemic.